abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    >**Note**: Press **CTRL + S**, to save the changes, if needed.

-1. Using the terminal from codespace, run the following commands to commit this change to your repo and to push the change to GitHub.
+1. Using the terminal from Codespace, run the following commands to commit this change to your repo and to push the change to GitHub.

    ```pwsh
    git add .